AndrewPla/TOPdeskPS/docs/commands/TOPdeskPS/New-TdAssetCapability.md

 ```

 ### -WhatIf
-Shows what would happen if the cmdlet runs.
-The cmdlet is not run.
+If this switch is enabled, no actions are performed but informational messages will be displayed that explain what would happen if the command were to run.

 ```yaml
 Type: SwitchParameter